Campus based programmes leading to degrees of the Western Orthodox University (Commonwealth of Dominica)

-At the present time, there are around twenty institutions authorized as International Partners.
-They are located in Nigeria, Togo, Ghana, Singapore, Indonesia and Malaysia.
-In addition, the University maintains contact with a number of additional campus centres that may run programmes when there is sufficient demand.
+At the present time, International Partners are located in Nigeria, Togo, Ghana, Singapore, Indonesia and Malaysia, and are listed below.
+In addition, the University maintains contact with around twenty further campus centres (not listed below) that may run programmes when there is sufficient demand.

 The authorization status of any institution claiming affiliation with the Western Orthodox University can be verified on enquiry to the University, by using the contact form.

 Fortune@Beijing Management Consultants Pte.
 Ltd. and Dr James Law are authorized to represent the University in the People’s Republic of China and Singapore.